langmi/spring-batch-tutorials/hello-world-java/README.md

 ![Spring Batch Step][spring-batch-concept-step]

-The data is handled with a so called [Chunk Oriented Processing][chunk-oriented-processing] approach.
+The data is handled with a so called [Chunk Oriented Processing][chunk-oriented-processing] approach, where the data is read individually, processed individually, but written in chunks.

 ![Spring Batch Chunk][spring-batch-concept-chunk]

+The chunks play a role for the transactional behavior too, Spring Batch commits a transaction after each chunk.
+Thats enough for the basic concepts, time to get ready for some coding.

-## Get Ready!
+## Get Ready For Coding!

-## Setup a Spring Batch Job

-## Learn to speak: "Hello World!"
+### IDE Setup

+To keep it simple i provided some build manager configurations for:

+* [Buildr][buildr] - see `buildfile`, tested with Buildr 1.4.6
+* [Gradle][gradle] - see `build.gradle`, tested with Gradle 1.0-milestone-5
+* [Maven][maven] - see `pom.xml`, needs Maven 3+

+Each configuration file contains informations on used versions and general setup.

+If you work without a build manager you can download all needed libraries from [Spring Batch downloads][spring-batch-downloads], but remember this tutorial is tested with Spring Batch Version 2.1 only.

+### Use Case

+This tutorial implements a simple use case:

+* read lines from a file
+* process each line and enrich the data
+* write result in a output file

-## How to setup a simple Spring Batch program?
+### Spring Batch Program

-The setup of a Spring Batch program roughly consists of 3 parts:
+A Spring Batch program roughly consists of 3 parts:

-* project setup
 * Spring Batch infrastructure
-* Spring Batch Job
+* Spring Batch Job definition
+* some custom code for the job

 ## Run a Spring Batch Job